Farming is everyone's business! The below facts try to prove this bold statement:

-Your schedule: We will provide you a course schedule including voluntary and mandatory deadlines.
-The course schedule serves as guideline for your personal learning schedule and will help you completing the programme within the given time frame.
+Your schedule: We will provide you with a course schedule including voluntary and mandatory deadlines.
+The course schedule serves as a guideline for your personal learning schedule and will help you complete the programme within the given time frame.

-Assignments: With the assignments you will learn how to apply the knowledge learned during the course.
-It is important that you take time to read the necessary material and to solve the assignment.
+Assignments: With the assignments, you will learn how to apply the knowledge learned during the course.
+It is important that you take time to read the necessary material and solve the assignment.

-Networking Opportunities: Use the forum to introduce yourself your peers and start interesting discussions.
+Networking Opportunities: Use the forum to introduce yourself to your peers and start interesting discussions.